Battle of Trafalgar - Conflict & Dates:

 Around 4:30 PM, Nelson died just as the fighting was concluding.
 Taking command, Collingwood began preparing his battered fleet and prizes for a storm that was approaching.
 Assaulted by the elements, the British were only able to retain four of the prizes, with one exploding, twelve foundering or going ashore, and one recaptured by its crew.
 Four of the French ships that had escaped Trafalgar were taken at the Battle of Cape Ortegal on November 4.
 Of the 33 ships of Villeneuve's fleet that had departed Cadiz, only 11 returned.

-Aftermath of Trafalgar
+Battle of Trafalgar - Aftermath: